Getting a mortgage with a complex income

 Lenders prefer applications that are simple, tick all the boxes and don’t need a lot of extra footwork or risk management.

-People with complex incomes may have gaps in their employment and earnings or have a relatively poor credit history.
-All of these factors will impact the affordability calculations that lenders use to determine loan-to-income ratios.
+People with complex incomes may have gaps in their employment and earnings or a patchy credit history.

 How can I get a mortgage with complex income?

-There are specialist lenders out there but being as prepared as possible is essential.
+There are specialist lenders out there, but being as prepared as possible is essential.

 Are there other types of complex mortgage?